 If you’re new to extensions, you can learn more here.

 Of course, besides weak passwords and school work distractions, there’s plenty of age-appropriate topics that parents may want to talk to their children about.
 “It helps to talk about values first, then think through together – in developmentally appropriate ways, based on a child’s life stage – how to put those values into practice,” said Leah A. Plunkett, a Harvard Law School lecturer who teaches a course on youth and digital citizenship.

 Another idea: Consider putting what your family has agreed upon on paper and have everyone sign it.
-Or, use a template like Common Sense Media’s, which also lists items that parents can agree to do, like recognizing the role media plays in their kids’ lives, even if they don’t fully understand it.
+Or, use a template like Common Sense Media‘s or this one, which also list items that parents can agree to do, like recognizing the role media plays in their kids’ lives, even if they don’t fully understand it.

 Like with any other aspect of parenting, providing kids safe and healthy experiences online is more complicated than it seems.
 The process won’t be perfect, but learning together – with help from trusted sources – can go a long way.

 The internet is a great place for families.
 It gives us new opportunities to discover the world, connect with others and just generally make our lives easier and more colorful.
-But it also comes with new challenges and complications for parents raising the next generations.
-Mozilla wants to help parents make the best online decisions for their kids, whatever that looks like, in our latest series, Parental Control.
+But it also comes with new challenges and complications for the people raising the next generations.
+Mozilla wants to help families make the best online decisions, whatever that looks like, with our latest series, The Tech Talk.